openpnp/openpnp/Machine-Axes.md

 Note: the GcodeDriver must have the `SET_GLOBAL_OFFSETS_COMMAND` configured, usually proposed by [[Issues and Solutions]], if the controller supports it.

 ### Kinematic Settings / Axis Limits
+___

-All these settings can now be setup by [[Issues and Solutions]] with easy step-by-step instructions.
+Note: the following settings can now be setup by [[Issues and Solutions]] with easy step-by-step instructions, and capturing the actual coordinates by interactively positioning the machine.
+The following instructions remain for the exceptional manual setup and for a better understanding.
+___

 **Soft Limit Low** and **Soft Limit High** bracket the valid range of the axis.
 OpenPnP will refuse a move to a Location if it leads outside this range.